 (Yes, he’s wearing a hat and sunglasses indoors.)

-1. Journal writing is a brief but regular writing time — Initially, preschoolers may write for just ten minutes.
+1. Journal writing is a brief but regular writing time — Initially, preschoolers may write for just five minutes.
 Over time they will write longer.
 However long the writing period is, the important thing is that children write often.
 Aim for at least three times a week if you want your children to grow as writers.

 2. Journal writing is open-ended.
 “My favorite food is…” or “I like to…” are writing prompts.
 These are not open-ended.
-While they may be useful on occasion, please, please don’t give your child a daily writing prompt.
+While they may be useful on occasion, please don’t give your child a daily writing prompt.
 You want to give your child the freedom to choose his own topics for writing.
 Giving your child a writing prompt every day is like putting him in a box.
 He can only stretch so far.
 Kids really can choose their own topics when we show them how.

 3. Journal writing looks different for each child.
 Some children will scribble, some will write random letters, and some will attempt to spell (see above).
 Check out my post about the early writing stages to see how journal writing looks for kids at different levels of development.

 1. We model first.
 If you’re a classroom teacher, kids will be fascinated by the mundane details of your life.
 “Today I had oatmeal and buttered toast for breakfast.”
 It also helps them see that the little details of their lives are important too!
-Be sure to check out the first post in this writing series to see many examples of modeling writing for kids.

 2. We let children know that it’s okay to start with a picture.
 Most kids can start drawing without too much thought.
 As their picture takes shape, they have a writing topic.
 When my Three draws a picture I say, “What can you tell me about your picture?”
 Sometimes I let him dictate and I show him how writing is “talk written down.”
-See this post to learn more about dictation with kids.

 3. We give children drawing prompts as needed.
 My Three wanted to write about Pete the Cat, but after trying to draw a cat he scribbled over the picture and wanted to quit.
 So I showed him, step by step, how to draw a cat’s head.